 codex-agent-mem

-Portable, auditable, local-first MCP continuity layer for Codex, Claude, local coding agents, and third-party CLI workflows.
+Portable, auditable, local-first MCP memory for MCP-compatible AI agents and coding workflows.

-codex-agent-mem keeps durable project memory outside the model runtime, compresses continuity into smaller working packs, and carries forward operational state so Codex can resume with less repetition, fewer false “done” claims, and more control over what stays in context.
+codex-agent-mem keeps durable project memory outside the model runtime, compresses continuity into smaller working packs, and carries forward operational state so MCP-compatible AI agents can resume with less repetition, fewer false “done” claims, and more control over what stays in context.

 codex-agent-mem lives locally, keeps memory auditable and pull-based, and does not send your stored memory to any external service.